MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P03-Associate-Reviews-to-Movies/content.md

 slug: associate-reviews-to-movies
 ---

+Right now you can see all the movies, and you can see one movie, but what about your reviews?
+They still have a `movieTitle` attribute, but that won't connect them to the movieDB movies we are getting from the API.
+We need to connect movies to reviews, we need to **Associate** them via a new `movieId` attribute we add to reviews and set upon creation of a review.
+Then we'll be able to see all of a movie's reviews on the movie-show page.

 Still on the same branch, we're going to keep going and associate reviews to movies and then list our reviews for each movie on the movie-show template.

 # Review Movie Button

-Let's start from what the user sees.
+Even though we know that eventually we'll need to add a `movieId` attribute to the review model, let's not start with the model, let's follow the practice of **User Centered Development** and start from what the user sees.

-Since reviews will be associated with their parent movie, we cannot have a generic "New Review" button in the navbar.
+Since reviews will be associated with their parent movie, we cannot have a generic "New Review" button in the navbar any more.
 Making a new review must be associated only with its movie.
 So let's move our "New Review" button from the navbar into the `movie-show.handlebars` template.
-Let's put it in the upper right hand corner.
+Let's put it in the upper right hand corner of the movie-show template instead.

-Also remember that we will be nesting reviews inside movies for our routes so look carefully at the resourceful structure of the new route to the reviews#new action.
+We also need to keep track of the movie's ID, so let's nest the Review resource routes into movies. e.g. `POST /movies/:id/reviews`, `GET /movies/:movieId/reviews/:id`.
+If this is the case then the route to the new reviews route should look like this:

 ```html
 <!-- movies-show.handlebars -->

 <div class="text-right">
     <a href="/movies/{{movie.id}}/reviews/new" class="btn btn-primary">Write Review</a>
 </div>